rohangaur21/aws-csaa/README.md

   - A bucket name in any region should only contain lower case characters.
 It has to be DNS Compliant
   - Object versioning - Different versions of the same object in a bucket.
   - Only Static website can be hosted.
 Auto scaling, Load Balancing etc. all managed automatically.
-  - You can tag buckets (or any AWS resoruce) to track costs.
+  - You can tag buckets (or any AWS resource) to track costs.
 Tags consist of keys and (optional) value pairs.
   - Lifecycle management of objects can be set. e.g. move to Glacier after 30 days
   - Every bucket created, object uploaded is private by default.
   - Object Permissions – Access to Object ACLs